The 3x + 1 class record search

 How do results get reported?

-The program writes a log file entry every 18,000,000,000 numbers (which is 234), and also whenever it starts or finishes.
+The program writes a log file entry every 240 (~1012) numbers and also whenever it starts or finishes.
 It also logs every interesting number.
-There are not many interesting numbers at these big numbers, just about one in every 5 .
-1012 , and sometimes they come in groups as well, so it is not at all strange if you search for a week and find (almost) nothing.
+There are not many interesting numbers at these big numbers, just about one in every 1014 only, and sometimes they come in groups as well, so it is not at all strange if you search for a few days and find (almost) nothing.
 The program also writes the time and the number of overflows found.
 This last number enables a check on whether results are correct and reproducible.

 The idea is that once the block is finished you mail the logfile to .
-The logfile is not very big (~50 kb), and of course you could use winzip to make it even smaller.
+Logfiles are not very large (around 60 kb per interval of 1e15), and of course you could zip them to make them even smaller.

 What if I want to abandon the project?